patriciajeanperez/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository/00-sharepoint-intro.markdown

 - Getting revision history
 - Reverting to a revision

-The Liferay SharePoint Connector uses SharePoint's API, which has the limitations shown below:
+The Liferay SharePoint Connector uses SharePoint's API, which has these
+limitations:

 - Version history is lost when moving or renaming a file without first checking it out.
 - You can't change file extensions, you can only change file names.
 - A file's current name propagates to all previous versions.
-- The user who checks out a file is the only one who can see its working copy version number.
+- The user who checks out a file is the only one who can see the version number of that file's working copy.
 - Queries for suffixes or intermediate wildcards convert to queries for containment.
 - Comments, ratings, and using a SharePoint folder as a Documents and Media root